ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 # let array_sum_sq m =
     Array.(init m Fun.id |> map (fun i -> i * i) |> fold_left ( + ) 0);;
 val array_sum_sq : int -> int = <fun>
 ```

-## Interfaces and Signatures
+## Interfaces and Implementations

-A module can provide various kinds of things to programs or libraries: functions, types, submodules.
-If nothing special is done,
-everything that's defined in a module will be accessible from the outside.
-That's
+By default, anything defined in a module is accessible from other modules.
-often fine in small personal programs, but there are many situations where it
-is better that a module only provides what it is meant to provide, not any of
-the auxiliary functions and types that are used internally.

-For this, we have to define a module interface, which will act as a mask over
-the module's implementation.
-Just like a module derives from a `.ml` file, the
-corresponding module interface or signature derives from a `.mli` file.
-It
-contains a list of values with their type.
-Let's copy and change our `athens.ml` file
-into something called `cairo.ml`:
+Values, functions, types, or submodules, everything is public.
+This can be
+restricted.
+That allows distinguishing content provided to other modules from
+internal use content.
+What is internal is kept private and not available from
+other modules.

+For this, we must distinguish:
+- Implementation, which is a module's actual content.
+- Interface, which is a module's public content list

+A `.ml` file contains a module implementation.
+By default, without an explicitly
+defined interface, an implementation has a default interface where everything is
+public.

+Copy the `athens.ml` file into `cairo.ml` and change it with this contents:
 <!-- $MDX file=examples/cairo.ml -->
 ```ocaml
 let message = "Hello from Cairo"